portSwigger-integrations/burp-suite-enterprise-circleci-orb/README.md

 [![CircleCI Build Status](https://circleci.com/gh/portSwigger-integrations/burp-suite-enterprise-circleci-orb.svg?style=shield "CircleCI Build Status")](https://circleci.com/gh/portSwigger-integrations/burp-suite-enterprise-circleci-orb) [![CircleCI Orb Version](https://badges.circleci.com/orbs/portswigger/burp-suite-enterprise.svg)](https://circleci.com/developer/orbs/orb/portswigger/burp-suite-enterprise) [![CircleCI Community](https://img.shields.io/badge/community-CircleCI%20Discuss-343434.svg)](https://discuss.circleci.com/c/ecosystem/orbs)

 This orb enables you to easily integrate Burp Suite Enterprise Edition into your CircleCI pipeline.
 The orb runs Burp Scanner from a Docker container on the executor.
-On completion, it generates a JUnit XML report about any vulnerabilities that it found.
+On completion of the scan, it generates a JUnit XML report about any vulnerabilities that it found.

 For full documentation about CI-driven scans, see [Integrating CI-driven scans](https://portswigger.net/burp/documentation/enterprise/integrate-ci-cd-platforms/ci-driven-scans).

 ## Inputs

-To provide values to the container, you can specify inputs.

-Alternatively, you can provide values in a configuration file.
+To provide values to the container, you can input them directly, or provide values in a configuration file.
+A configuration file gives you more options.

 If you use a configuration file, the values in that file have priority over the input values.

 ### `enterprise_server_url`

+*This field must be specified, either as an input or in a configuration file.*

-The URL supplied with your PortSwigger account.
+The URL linked to your PortSwigger account.

 ### `enterprise_api_key`

+*This field must be specified, either as an input or in a configuration file.*

-The API key supplied with your PortSwigger account.
+The API key linked to your PortSwigger account.

 ### `start_url`

+*This field must be specified, either as an input or in a configuration file.*

 The URL of the website you want Burp Scanner to start scans from.

-*You must specify the above values, either as inputs or in a configuration file.*

 ### `report_file_path`